odriverobotics/ODrive/Firmware/README.md

 ### Mandatory parameters
 You must set:
 * `ENCODER_CPR`: Encoder Count Per Revolution (CPR).
 This is 4x the Pulse Per Revolution (PPR) value.
 * `POLE_PAIRS`: This is the number of magnet poles in the rotor, **divided by two**.
-You can simply count the number of magnets in the rotor, if you can see them.
+You can simply count the number of permanent magnets in the rotor, if you can see them.
+Note: this is not the same as the number of coils in the stator.
 * `brake_resistance`: This is the resistance of the brake resistor.
 If you are not using it, you may set it to 0.0f.
 * `motor_type`: This is the type of motor being used.
 Currently two types of motors are supported -- High-current motors (`MOTOR_TYPE_HIGH_CURRENT`) and Gimbal motors (`MOTOR_TYPE_GIMBAL`).